Continuum Robot State Estimation with Actuation Uncertainty: Abstract

 \section{Abstract}

-Continuum robots are flexible, thin manipulators capable of navigating confined or delicate environments making them well suited for surgical applications.
-Previous approaches to continuum robot state estimation typically rely on simplified, deterministic actuation models.
-In contrast, our method jointly estimates robot shape, external loads, internal stresses, and actuation inputs.
-We adopt a discrete Cosserat rod formulation and show that, when paired with a midpoint integration rule, it achieves high numerical accuracy with relatively few state nodes.
-This discretization naturally induces a factor-graph structure for sparse nonlinear optimization on $\mathrm{SE}(3)$.
-We extend the formulation with actuation factors for tendon-driven robots and combine multiple rod graphs for parallel continuum robots with closed-loop topologies.
-By explicitly including actuation variables in the state, the linearized system can be reused to extract manipulator Jacobians, which we leverage in performing trajectory tracking.
-Finally, we validate the approach experimentally on a surgical concentric tube robot.
-Overall, our approach enables principled, real-time estimation across multiple continuum robot architectures, accounting for actuation uncertainty and providing direct access to manipulator Jacobians.
+Continuum robots are flexible, slender manipulators well suited for confined surgical environments.
+In these settings, unknown interaction forces and model uncertainty significantly affect robot shape, motivating state estimation from external observations.
+Existing estimation methods either neglect actuation modeling or rely on simplified deterministic actuation models.
+In contrast, we jointly estimate robot shape, external loads, and actuation inputs using mechanically principled actuation priors.
+To achieve this, we present a discrete Cosserat rod formulation with piecewise-linear strain integration that provides high numerical accuracy while inducing a sparse factor graph structure for efficient nonlinear optimization.
+We extend the framework to tendon-driven and parallel robots in simulation and validate it experimentally on a surgical concentric tube robot.
+Overall, our approach enables principled real-time estimation across multiple robot architectures while providing direct access to manipulator Jacobians through the linearized factor graph.